Modularity: Modularity in technology and management

 Organizational systems are said to become increasingly modular when they begin to substitute loosely coupled forms for tightly integrated, hierarchical structures.
 For instance, when the firm utilizes contract manufacturing rather than in-house manufacturing, it is using an organizational component that is more independent than building such capabilities in-house: the firm can switch between contract manufacturers that perform different functions, and the contract manufacturer can similarly work for different firms.
 As firms in a given industry begin to substitute loose coupling with organizational components that lie outside of firm boundaries for activities that were once conducted in-house, the entire production system (which may encompass many firms) becomes increasingly modular.
 The firms themselves become more specialized components.
 Using loosely coupled structures enables firms to achieve greater flexibility in both scope and scale.
 This is in line with modularity in the processes of production, which relates to the way that technological artifacts are produced.
 This consists of the artifact's entire value chain, from the designing of the artifact to the manufacturing and distribution stages.
 In production, modularity is often due to increased design modularity.
 The firm can switch easily between different providers of these activities (e.g., between different contract manufacturers or alliance partners) compared to building the capabilities for all activities in house, thus responding to different market needs more quickly.
 However, these flexibility gains come with a price.
 Therefore, the organization must assess the flexibility gains achievable, and any accompanying loss of performance, with each of these forms.

 Modularization within firms leads to the disaggregation of the traditional form of hierarchical governance.
 The firm is decomposed into relatively small autonomous organizational units (modules) to reduce complexity.
 Modularization leads to a structure, in which the modules integrate strongly interdependent tasks, while the interdependencies between the modules are weak.
 In this connection the dissemination of modular organizational forms has been facilitated by the widespread efforts of the majority of large firms to re-engineer, refocus and restructure.
 These efforts usually involve a strong process-orientation: the complete service-provision process of the business is split up into partial processes, which can then be handled autonomously by cross-functional teams within organizational units (modules).
 The co-ordination of the modules is often carried out by using internal market mechanisms, in particular by the implementation of profit centers.
 Overall, modularization enables more flexible and quicker reaction to changing general or market conditions.
 Building on the above principles, many alternative forms of modularization of organizations (for-profit or non-profit) are possible.
-However, it is crucial to note that modularization is not an independent and self-contained organizational concept, but rather consists of several basic ideas, which are integral parts of other organizational concepts.
+However, modularization is not an independent and self-contained organizational concept, but rather consists of several basic ideas, which are integral parts of other organizational concepts.
 These central ideas can be found in every firm.
 Accordingly, it is not sensible to characterize a firm as "modular" or as "not modular", because firms are always modular to a some degree.